Mitigating Perception Bias: A Training-Free Approach to Enhance LMM for Image Quality Assessment: Introduction

 A powerful strategy to both retain the LMM’s strengths across tasks and enhance its IQA performance is to unlock its vast general knowledge through well-crafted prompts, encouraging the LMM to respond accurately to quality rating requests.
-However, despite this potential, LMMs—driven by training objectives that emphasize semantic extraction over quality—usually default to \textit{\textbf{interpreting image quality heavily relying on image semantics}}.
+However, despite this potential, LMMs, driven by training objectives that emphasize semantic extraction over quality, usually default to \textit{\textbf{interpreting image quality heavily relying on image semantics}}.
 As shown in Fig.~\ref{fig:intro}, two sets of distorted images with different semantics are presented to an LMM for quality rating.
 The results indicate that the LMM consistently prefers the quality of images with the second set of semantics, despite both sets having similar quality (Mean Opinion Score (MOS)) distributions.
-The case reveals that the LMM intrinsically bases its quality rating on image semantics rather than on quality-related clues (\eg, noise or blur).
+The case reveals that the LMM intrinsically bases its quality rating on image semantics rather than on quality-related clues (\eg, blur).
+Motivated by this observation, we introduce an innovative, training-free approach to mitigate the perception bias inherent in LMMs.
+Our enhancement strategy consists of two main steps: 1) \textbf{\textit{bias exposure}}, and 2) \textbf{\textit{bias mitigation}}.

+\textbf{\textit{In the bias exposure step}} , we assume the bias exists consistently across images sharing the same semantics.
+Based on this assumption, we can expose the perception bias of a query/test image by measuring \textbf{\textit{ how much the LMM resists labeling it as high quality when its quality is severely degraded but the semantics are preserved.}} To achieve this, we explore several specific distortions that drastically corrupt the image quality while preserving its semantics to some extent.
+For a query image, we then impose these distortions on the query image and obtain its degraded versions.
+Herein, those degraded images should be deemed as poor quality.
+However, the LMM may not always agree with the fact and the disagreement leads to the bias exposure.